Zrk16/pfp-studio/README.md

 ## what it is

-you have 8 photos of your face and no idea which one to use as your profile pic. you stare. you ask a friend. you stall.
+you have 8 photos of your face and no idea which one to use as your profile pic. you stare. you ask a friend. you stall, but still now answer...

-PFP Studio takes the staring out of it. drop your photos in, it scores every face on four things, then tells you which one wins and *why* in plain words. like "face sits dead center, lit clean. this one wins it."
+PFP Studio takes the staring out of it. drop your photos in, it scores every face on four things, then tells you which one wins and *why* in plain words.

 no account. no upload. your photos never leave the browser.